Curtain comes down on Sainsbury's King era

 King joined as CEO in March 2004 and in his 10 years transformed the 145-year-old group's fortunes, delivering over 10 billion pounds ($17 billion) in incremental sales, a near-tripling in earnings and total shareholder return (TSR) of 85 percent.

-But he departs with Sainsbury's - in common with its big rivals, market leader Tesco, Wal-Mart's Asda and Morrisons - battling the lowest growth in the sector for a decade and the two pronged challenge of discount grocers Aldi [ALDIEI.UL] and Lidl [LIDUK.UL] and upmarket players such as Waitrose [JLP.UL].
+But he departs with Sainsbury's - in common with its big rivals, market leader Tesco, Wal-Mart's Asda and Morrisons - battling the lowest growth in the sector for a decade and the two pronged challenge of discount grocers Aldi and Lidl and upmarket players such as Waitrose.

 Sainsbury's run of 36 straight quarters of like-for-like sales growth under King came to an end in March and it has since posted another quarterly fall.